Are Nose Bleeds Common?

 Nevertheless, it is important to try to make the distinction since posterior nosebleeds are often more severe and almost always require the physician’s care.
 Posterior nosebleeds are more likely to occur in older people, persons with high blood pressure, and in cases of injury to the nose or face.

 Nosebleeds in children are almost always of the anterior type.
 Anterior nosebleeds are common in dry climates or during the winter months when the dry air parches the nasal membranes so that they crust, crack, and bleed.
 This can be prevented by moisturizing the septum with Vaseline type ointment.

 If the nosebleeds persist, you should see your doctor.
-The bleeding vessel can be cauterised in a simple outpatient procedure that may permanently solve the problem.
+The bleeding vessel can be cauterised in a simple outpatient procedure or nose bleeding treatment that may permanently solve the problem.

 How to stop an Anterior Nosebleed?

 If you or your child has an anterior nosebleed, you may be able to care for it yourself using the following steps.